soorajnraju/cowin-jab-calendar/README.md

 # Getting Started with Cowin Jab Calendar

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use this URL for see how it will look like after build https://soorajnraju.com/cowin-jab-calendar/

 ## Available Scripts